JaxNext/Aparecium/README.md

 2. Highlight any text on a webpage, the selected text will be catch by Aparecium automatically.
 3. Now you can see the explanation of the selected text in the side panel.

+## Roadmap

+- ✅ Basic explanation.
+- ✅ Support manually input text into a textarea.
+- ✅ Clear button for input text.
+- ✅ Copy button for output text.
+- [ ] Abortion.
+- [ ] Usability detection in detail level.
+- [ ] Detail level.
+- [ ] Output as plain text, markdown, or html.
+- [ ] Structured output.
+- [ ] Translate input text into English in case LLM can't understand.
+- [ ] Translate output text into multiple languages.
+- [ ] Share input and output text as an image.
+- [ ] History list.
+- [ ] Remember settings.
+- [ ] Rate the explanation.
+(Valuable?)
+- [ ] Pronunciation and TTS. (?)

 ## Development

 ### Prerequisites